 Hi, I'm Jordan!

-I received a Bachelor's of Science in Physics and Mathematics from Seattle University.
-I received my PhD in computational science from the joint program between San Diego State University and Claremont Graduate University in California.
-During that program, I was supported by the USDOE Office of Science Graduate Fellowship, working in tandem with the theoretical nuclear physics group at Lawrence Livermore National Laboratory.
-My dissertation focused on data-driven methods for theoretical nuclear physics: deep learning models for nuclear scattering data, and uncertainty quantification for large-scale calculations in the empirical shell model.
-After graduation, I worked as a postdoctoral researcher at Argonne National Laboratory, where I developed neural network-based improvemenets for large-scale quantum Monte Carlo simulations.
+In 2016, I entered the joint PhD program in Computational Science in the Computational Science Research Center at San Diego State University and Claremont Graduate University in California.
+During my PhD, I was supported by the USDOE Office of Science Graduate Fellowship, working in tandem with the theoretical nuclear physics group at Lawrence Livermore National Laboratory.
+My dissertation focused on data-driven methods for theoretical nuclear physics: deep learning models for nuclear scattering data libraries, and uncertainty quantification for HPC-scale calculations in the nuclear shell model.

-While at Argonne, I decided to transition from physics into computational neuroscience, and I had the opportunity to do a postdoctoral fellowship at Albert Einstein College of Medicine, where I am now.
-At Einstein, I have developed a robust computational pipeline for high-resolution morphology-accurate biophysical simulation of auditory neurons in the barn owl sound-localization system.
+While at Argonne, I decided I wanted to pivot my research focus from physics into computational neuroscience.
+In 2024, I joined the lab of Jose Peña in the Department of Neuroscience at Albert Einstein College of Medicine in New York City as a postdoctoral research associate.
+Jose's lab investigates the neural mechanisms of sound localization in the barn owl, and I have developed a robust computational pipeline for high-resolution biophysical simulation of auditory neurons in the barn owl's sound-localization system.
+This work was supported by the BRAIN Initiative.

 Get in touch